 What happens if it goes wrong?

-Once your design is printed, you will either find that it has gone swimmingly, or you may find that if you haven’t ironed out all of the glitches your print hasn’t exactly come out as prescribed, this can be frustrating, but its all part of the learning process.
+Once your design is printed, you will either find that it has gone swimmingly, or you may find that if you haven’t ironed out all of the glitches your print hasn’t strictly come out as prescribed, this can be frustrating, but its all part of the learning process.

-The Best Mobile Apps Out There For 3D Printing
+The Best Mobile Apps Out There For 3D printing

 There are a few apps out there now for Android and iOS that allow you the ability to view files, to design and convert your designs from 2D to 3D files that are immediately printable.
-We live in a world that is constantly on the move, and so here are a few noteworthy apps that you may want to look into for all your 3D printing needs whilst on the go.
+We live in a world that is frequently on the move, and so here are a few noteworthy apps that you may want to look into for all your 3D printing needs whilst on the go.

 Top Android 3D Printing apps

-OctoDroid can be used to monitor as well as manage all of your 3D printing tasks via a smartphone, it is designed to work in conjunction with OctoPrint, working on multiple 3D prints simultaneously.
+OctoDroid can be used to monitor as well as manage all of your 3D printing tasks via a smartphone, and it is designed to work in conjunction with OctoPrint, working on multiple 3D prints simultaneously.